 Email and social are two powerful channels with a symbiotic relationship.
 In 2014, brands will use them in combination to build, target and convert audiences.

 Although email and social media present two relatively distinct modes of communication, they are not mutually exclusive.
-Almost every email and email newsletter today has social media widgets that allow customers to share their emails with their social networks.
-Customers who have patronised brands sometimes receive emails which they can then forward to their friends to spread the love.
+Almost every email and email newsletter today have social media widgets that allow customers to share their emails with their social networks.
+Customers who have patronized brands sometimes receive emails which they can then forward to their friends to spread the love.

 Here’s Benchmark Email’s Complete Guide To Shareable Email Marketing.